sfeister/twang/documentation/PreparingYourPi.md

 We will use the [Pi Stereo Speaker Bonnet](https://www.adafruit.com/product/3346) to amplify and play audio out of external speakers.
 Getting this part set up involves some work with both soldering and software!

 Follow all of [these instructions](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi) to get up and running with your Pi Stereo Speaker Bonnet.
 This will take a little while!
-Make sure to do the speaker tests at the end of the tutorial, to verify that everything is working right.
+Make sure to do the sound tests at the end of the tutorial, to verify that everything is working right.
+Note that while the sound test worked for me during setup, the alsamixer volume control did not work correctly (volume is stuck at 100%, which is alright -- but maybe you'll have more success!).

 ## Install twang software and add-ons